smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/regression/automl_regression.md

         <li>"<strong>EVALUATE USING</strong>" evaluates the <mark style="background-color:#E9D7FD ">bike_regression</mark> model. </li>
         <li>"<strong>OPTIONS</strong>" specifies the option values used to evaluate the model.
         <ul>
-            <li>"target" : the name of the column containing the target value of the regression model. </li>
+            <li>"target": the name of the column containing the target value of the regression model. </li>
         </ul>
         </li>
     </ul>